What is a Power of Attorney?

 How can State Trustees help?

-There are two ways State Trustees can help you prepare your Powers of Attorney:
+There are two ways State Trustees can help prepare your Powers of Attorney and Medical Treatment Decision Maker documments:

-- Book an appointment –You can book an appointment with a professional from State Trustees across a number of locations in Victoria by calling 1300 138 672 or by enquiring online.
+- Book an appointment to prepare Power of Attorney documents –You can book an appointment with a professional from State Trustees across a number of locations in Victoria by calling 1300 138 672 or by submitting a form online.

 - Do it yourself with a Legal Power of Attorney Kit online– A State Trustees Power of Attorney Kit is an easy and convenient way to help ensure your assets will be distributed according to your wishes.
 It is an instantly downloadable and printable pdf template with a planning guide and easy to follow step by step instruction guide.
 This option suits those with straight forward circumstances.